Chase Elliott: Cup Series

 On January 29, 2015, Hendrick Motorsports announced that Elliott would make his Sprint Cup Series debut that year, driving the No. 25 car with Kenny Francis as his crew chief.
 Elliott was scheduled to compete in five races: Martinsville, Richmond, Charlotte, Indianapolis, and Darlington.
 The team also revealed that Elliott would take over Jeff Gordon's iconic No. 24 car starting in 2016.

 Elliott's Cup Series debut in the STP 500 faced uncertainty due to potential rain.
-Without owner's points or prior race attempts, he would have failed to qualify if qualifying was canceled.
+Without the owner's points or prior race attempts, he would have failed to qualify if qualifying had been canceled.
 However, Elliott secured a spot by recording a lap speed of 96.919 mph, placing 27th on the starting grid.
 During the race, Elliott made contact with Brett Moffitt on lap 75, causing debris to fall from his car and leaving damage hanging from its rear.
 Additionally, his power steering was compromised.
 The incident forced him to drop to 37th and enter the garage.
 Elliott returned to the track on lap 144, 69 laps behind the leader, and ultimately finished 38th, 73 laps down.
 On May 5, 2015, it was announced that Elliott would compete in the Sprint All-Star Race's Sprint Showdown.
 He finished eighth and fifth in the event's two segments.